William Marchant (loyalist): Killing

 Marchant was shot dead by IRA gunmen from a passing car as he stood outside "The Eagle" chip shop on the crowded Shankill Road on 28 April 1987.
 The UVF Brigade Staff had their headquarters in the rooms above the shop.
 The shooting took place close to the offices of the Progressive Unionist Party (PUP).
 Marchant's fatal shooting was in retaliation for the UVF's killing of Larry Marley, a close friend of Sinn Féin President Gerry Adams and a senior IRA member from Ardoyne, less than a month before.
 The IRA claimed that Marchant had been directly involved in the killing of Marley.
 On 1 May 1987, Marchant was given a full UVF paramilitary funeral.
-The address given at his funeral service, which denounced all paramilitary organisations and their acts of violence, was afterwards praised by Roman Catholic bishop Cathal Daly.
+The address given at his funeral service, which denounced all paramilitary organisations and their acts of violence, was afterwards praised by Roman Catholic bishop Cahal Daly.
 Marchant's widow later gave her permission for their son to go to the USA for an ecumenical student exchange visit.

 George Seawright, a member of Belfast City Council who also maintained clandestine UVF membership, stated in the aftermath of Marchant's shooting that he had "no hesitation in calling for revenge and retribution".
 Several months after Marchant's shooting, the UVF sought to avenge his death with an attempt on the life of Anthony "Booster" Hughes, a suspected IRA man from Ardoyne.